ExpressLRS: History

 ExpressLRS development began in 2018, created by hobbyists seeking to build a low-cost, low-latency control link using commodity hardware and open-source community-driven software.

 Early versions of ExpressLRS focused on the 900 MHz ISM band and offered 200 Hz packet rates, higher than commercially available competitors at the time.
 Commercial hardware was not yet available, so prospective users were required to build receivers themselves using plans from the ExpressLRS repositories.

 By 2020, the introduction of the 2.4 GHz band and readily-available low-cost commercial hardware significantly increased adoption among first-person view (FPV) drone pilots, who valued the reduced retail cost and improved latency compared to proprietary systems such as TBS Crossfire and FrSky.
 Community contributions accelerated through 2021 and 2022, with regular firmware releases and the addition of features such as higher packet rates, full telemetry, and support for MAVLink telemetry.
 As of the mid-2020s, ExpressLRS has been adopted within the FPV drone community and is described by hobbyist sources as approaching a de facto standard.

+Since the Russian invasion of Ukraine in 2022, ELRS has become the dominant method of flying kamikaze FPVs due to its resilience to Electronic Warfare, long-range signal, and open-source flexibility.
+Both sides constantly modify offensive and defensive measures to operate on a wider variety of frequency spectrums and custom hardware, allowing them to adapt to rapid developments on the battlefield.
+For example, a 2024 analysis of a captured Russian T-72 tank found that a basic EW system needed multiple antennas ranging from 700 MHz to 5.8 GHz to counter Ukrainian strike drones.

 Alleged vulnerabilities

 In 2022, a report claimed that a vulnerability in ExpressLRS could allow remote takeover of drones.

-Security experts dispute the description of the issue as technically inaccurate and misleading.

-The report claimed that the protocol used a binding phrase "encrypted" with the MD5 hashing algorithm.
+The report claimed that the protocol used a binding phrase encrypted with the MD5 hashing algorithm.

 It also alleged that synchronization packets exposed most of the identifier used for pairing, which attackers could reconstruct to hijack the communication link.

 Subject-matter experts responded that the report conflated cryptographic concepts and overstated the feasibility of a real-world attack.
 Security researchers note that, in real-world scenarios, simple electromagnetic jamming is a more practical and effective means of disrupting remote-control links than the protocol-level attack described, reducing the practical significance of the reported vulnerability.